TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 18/Psalms 18.26.md

 ---

-With the pure thou wilt show thyself pure; And with the perverse thou wilt show thyself froward.
+With the pure, you will show yourself pure.
+With the crooked you will show yourself shrewd.